Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Empirical Application - The 1982 Elimination of the Social Security Student Benefit Program

 Except for the introduction of the Pell Grant program in the early $1970$'s and the various G.I.
 Bills, the elimination of the Social Security Student Benefit program is the largest policy change in financial aid for college students.
-The impacts of various financial aid programs on students' college attendance and completion has been well studied in the literature.\footnote{ See e.g., \citet{manski1983college} and \citet{kane1994college} on Pell grant introduced in 1973, \citet{reyes1997educational} on the Middle Income Student Assistance Act, which eliminated the income cutoff for the Guaranteed Student Loan, and \citet{angrist1993effect} on War II G.I.
-Bills, which provided a generous monthly stipend to veterans in college.} For the Social Security Student Benefit program, \citet{dynarski2003} found that the elimination of the program has had a large significant causal effect on students' college attendance and completion.
+The impacts of various financial aid programs on students' college attendance and completion has been well studied in the literature.\footnote{ See e.g. \textcite{manski1983college} and \textcite{kane1994college} on Pell grant introduced in 1973, \textcite{reyes1997educational} on the Middle Income Student Assistance Act, which eliminated the income cutoff for the Guaranteed Student Loan, and \textcite{angrist1993effect} on War II G.I.
+Bills, which provided a generous monthly stipend to veterans in college.} For the Social Security Student Benefit program, \textcite{dynarski2003} found that the elimination of the program has had a large significant causal effect on students' college attendance and completion.
 It is well known that education is a primary attribute in the marriage market.
-The marriage matching distribution has important implications on fertility and population growth, labor-force participation of women, income inequality, etc (see e.g., \citet{Becker1991}).
+Moreover, marriage matching has important implications on fertility and population growth, labor-force participation, income inequality, etc \parencite[see e.g.][]{grossbard1988women, Becker1991, doepke2019bargaining, eika2019educational}.
 Our goal is to understand how the 1982 elimination of the Social Security Student Benefit program affects the marriage matching distribution through its impact on students' college attendance and completion.